vinitshah0110/Virtual-Internship/JP Morgan/Task 1/README.markdown

 	python client3.py

-To unit test the example client, run:
+To test the example client, run:
 	python client_test.py

 <h2>How to request from the server using curl</h2>